-MODVIS 2014 will be held at the VSS conference venue (the Tradewinds Island Resorts in St. Pete Beach, FL) May 14 - May 16.
+MODVIS 2015 will be held at the VSS conference venue (the Tradewinds Island Resorts in St. Pete Beach, FL) May 13 - May 15.
 We hope you will consider participating; we are providing this heads-up concerning the dates so that those of you who are interested can take them into consideration when making travel plans.
-The organization will be essentially identical to the previous two workshops.
-Purdue Conferencing Office will set up the MODVIS 2014 web site with the registration and abstract submission.
-We are already working with them to improve the abstract submission system.
-We expect to open the registration and abstract submission sometime later this fall.
+The organization will be essentially identical to the previous three workshops.

 Why do we need yet another conference?